kleqing/macOS-control-center-for-linux/README.md

 * A bluetooth connection is required for Control Center too.
 If your system doesn't have bluetooth, please don't try this because it will not work

 ## For Arch users
 When you install this tool, you cann't see wifi connection and bluetooth.
-To fix it, type this in terminal
+To fix it, type this in terminal:
 ```bash
 sudo pacman -S blueman iw
 ```

-To fix sound doesn't display, type
+To fix sound doesn't display, type:
 ```bash
 sudo pacman -S pulseaudio-alsa
 ```